prajwal-choudhari-comprinno/tevico-community/README.md

 ### `init`: Getting started with the project.

-The `init` command will setup the default configurations and install basic scans to get you started.
+The `init` command will setup the default configurations and install basic checks to get you started.
 The `init` command in turn calls `install` command once the configuration setup is completed.

 ```bash
 tevico init